codename0og/hifi_testing_new/fork.md

 - Mangio's crepe F0/Feature extraction method
 It is the best ( Not the fastest tho. ) extraction method for models that rely on clean ( No reverb, delay, harmonies, noise etc. ) or truly HQ datasets.
-- Adjustable hop_length for Mangio's crepe method ( Definitely the biggest perk of using Mangio's crepe. )
+- Adjustable hop_length for Mangio's crepe method ( More accurate f0 / feature extraction.
+Can capture more granual and subtle details )
-- Changed the default hop_length for rmvpe to 64ms.
-- Envelopes for processed samples / segments to avoid zero-crossing ( waveform interruption ) clicks.
+- Envelopes for processed samples / segments to avoid clicks resulting from slicer's ignorance of zero-crossing.
-- My own " Mel similarity metric " as a bonus.
-Helps in spotting overtraining / overfitting and mode collapses.
+- " Mel similarity metric ".
+A lil thingy I've made to help myself during my rvc-learning stage in spotting overtraining / overfitting and mode collapses.
 Metric is being displayed in the console / log and is also logged in tensorboard files.

-Explanation on what "hop length " is, for newbies and non audio-knowledgeable people:
+Explanation on what "hop length " is and what is it's purpose for mangio-crepe in rvc:

-Adjustable hop length is like choosing between seeing tiny details or getting a bigger picture in a photo.
+A custom hop length is like choosing between seeing tiny details or getting a bigger picture in a photo.
 Zooming In: Smaller hop lengths let you see small changes in sound, like zooming in for more detail in a picture.
 It's detailed but takes more time to process.
 Zooming Out: Larger hop lengths give a wider view of the sound, like stepping back from a picture.
 It's quicker for the computer but shows fewer small changes.
 It's about picking how closely you want to examine the sound: up close for more details (but slower) or from a distance to see more overall (but faster).